apexuser/aat/README.md

  * default ADMIN user for an application

 Also you can use this template for creating multiple applications in one APEX workspace.

+UPDATE

+Branch "multiple_applications" is reserved for a template, which allows to create multiple applications within one database schema and workspace.
+Now I don't know, how to design such template.
+All my attempts look weird.
+I'll return to this brach later, if ispiration will come.